radanalyticsio/oshinko-s2i/README.md

 ### Rebuilding a particular context directory for testing/development

+If the actual components specified in an image.*.yaml file have changed as opposed to only the _contents_ of existing modules, then the `target` directory should be cleaned before generating the context directory

+    $ make clean-target

 To regenerate a particular context directory, like pyspark-build, do this

     $ make -f Makefile.pyspark clean-context context